rprtr258/tea/README.md

 You may have noticed that <kbd>ctrl+c</kbd> and <kbd>q</kbd> above return a `tea.Quit` command with the model.
-That’s a special command which instructs the Bubble Tea runtime to quit, exiting the program.
+That’s a special command which instructs the Tea runtime to quit, exiting the program.

 ### The View Method